SU-SWS/ace-stanfordlagunita/docs/architecture.md

 Though there may be merge conflict in the process and will require manual attention.
 Most often there will be a merge conflict in the composer.json and the info.yml of each profile.
 The easiest way to resolve that is `git checkout --ours [path/to/file]`

+## Add New Sites
+To add a new site to the stack run the command `drush lagunita:new-profile`.
+This will create the git subtree and rename all files to work with the new profile name.

 ## Config Splits
 Each profile also contains a separate config split that is always enabled.
 This is used to isolate the custom configuration and/or changes from `stanford_profile`.
 Any changes different from the stanford_profile will create a config split patch